ipython-contrib/jupyter_contrib_nbextensions/README.md

 ```
 - verbose mode can be enabled with -v switch eg pip -v install ...
 - upgrade with a --upgrade.
 - A system install can be done by omitting the --user switch.
+However, on Mac and Linux, data files will be installed in the installing user's home directory.
+Set the environment variable `JUPYTER_DATA_DIR` to override this behavior.
+For example `JUPYTER_DATA_DIR=/usr/local/share/jupyter pip install ...`

 After installation, simply go to the `/nbextensions/` page in the notebook to activate/deactivate  your notebook extensions.